Prabhakar Ragde's professorial duties

 Until March 2004, I was one of the faculty representatives on the Teaching and Learning Technology Roundtable, an advisory panel reporting to the Associate Provosts and meeting monthly to assess, coordinate, and facilitate the implementations of learning technologies at UW.
 The Roundtable was replaced by a Teaching and Learning Council composed of winners of the Distinguished Teaching Award, and later resurrected as ITAC (see above).

-From July 1998 to July 2002, I was the Associate Chair for Curricula of the Department of Computer Science, and in that role was chair of CS's Curriculum Committee.
+From July 1998 to July 2002, I was the Associate Chair for Curricula of the Department of Computer Science (what is now Director of Undergraduate Studies), and in that role was chair of CS's Curriculum Committee (what is now UAPC).
 During that period I spearheaded the development of the new Bachelor of Computer Science degree and was chief negotiator for CS in the creation of the Bachelor of Software Engineering degree.
-I served as a member of that committee, now called the Undergraduate Academic Plans Committee, from July 1998 to July 2007.
+I served as a member of the Curriculum Committee from July 1998 to July 2007.

 I served on the Status of Women and Inclusivity Committee (SWIC) of the Faculty Association of UW from May 1995.
 From January to July 1997 I chaired this committee, which made me an ex-officio (nonvoting) member of the FAUW Board of Directors.

 I was once the faculty advisor to the Gay and Lesbian Liberation Organization of Waterloo (GLLOW).
 Actually, the only reason I can claim this is that many years ago they needed someone to sign a form for CIBC that allowed GLLOW access to a bank account whose balance was approximately thirty dollars in the hole.
 That's all I ever did for them, but before doing it, I asked if I could put it on my CV.
-More recently, I performed a similar service for the Computer Science Club, but I have been taking a more active role for them.
+This is also how I became the faculty advisor for the Computer Science Club, though I took a more active role with them.

 For three years (July 1993-1996), I held an at-large seat (originally gained by acclamation) on the Academic Policy Committee of the Mathematics Faculty.
 In that time, the committee did not hold a single meeting.
 My replacement was also acclaimed to the post.
 Years later, without the committee ever having met, I managed to get it written out of the revised Math Faculty bylaws.